 Is this project part of the NNSA’s DEUCE program?

-No, this project is not part of the NNSA’s Domestic Uranium Enrichment Centrifuge Experiment (DUECE) program, developed and managed by Oak Ridge National Laboratory (ORNL).
+No, the Orano facility is not part of the NNSA’s Domestic Uranium Enrichment Centrifuge Experiment (DUECE) program for U.S. national security needs, developed and managed

-Why is this enrichment facility development code-named Project Ike?
+Why is this enrichment facility development code-named Project IKE?

-the United Nations about using atomic energy for peaceful means and the public good.
+"Project IKE" relates to President "Ike" Eisenhower and his historic Atoms for Peace speech to the United Nations about using atomic energy for peaceful means and the public good.

 Orano Enrichment & Processing